medetcandiler/my-meditation-application-project/README.md

 [My Patika.dev Profile](https://app.patika.dev/meddo)
 ---
-Sample of the project: Note : I am aware of that you cannot hear the super relaxing sounds from the project.
-If you would like to hear and listen them when you want to relax, you can find them above in the sounds file
+Sample of the project:
+Note : I am aware of that you cannot hear the super relaxing sounds from the project.
+If you would like to hear and listen them when you want to relax, you can find them above in the sounds file.

 ![sample-of-my-project](https://github.com/medetcandiler/my-meditation-application-project/blob/main/sample-of-the-project.gif)